chuanlihao/spark-examples/getting-started-guides/csp/aws/sagemaker.md

 # Get Started with XGBoost4J-Spark on AWS SageMaker

-This is a getting started guide to XGBoost4J-Spark on AWS SageMaker with AWS EMR.
-At the end of this guide, the reader will be able to run a sample Apache Spark application that runs on NVIDIA GPUs on AWS SageMaker using AWS EMR cluster.
+This is a getting started guide to XGBoost4J-Spark on AWS SageMaker.
+At the end of this guide, the reader will be able to run a sample Apache Spark application that runs on NVIDIA GPUs on AWS SageMaker.

 ### Configure and Launch AWS EMR with GPU Nodes

-Please follow [Get Started with XGBoost4J-Spark on AWS EMR](emr.md#configure-and-launch-aws-emr-with-gpu-nodes) to configure and launch AWS EMR with GPU Nodes.
+Please follow [this guide](emr.md#configure-and-launch-aws-emr-with-gpu-nodes) to configure and launch AWS EMR with GPU Nodes.

-### Load XGBoost-Spark Examples Dataset on EMR
+### Launch XGBoost-Spark Examples on EMR

 Last, let's follow this guide [Get Started with XGBoost4J-Spark on Apache Hadoop YARN](/getting-started-guides/on-premises-cluster/yarn-scala.md) to just upload data on Spark.
 (The other options is to put data on AWS S3 that can be accessed by Amazon SageMaker Notebook.)